 paurotis palm, Everglades palm

-Leaf stalks bear stout spines.
+Leaf stalks bear spines.

 Moist hammocks, swamps, but can adapt to drier sites.